kitnil/awesome/README.md

 ## C

+- [ksuperkey](https://github.com/hanschen/ksuperkey) - Linux utility that allows you to use the Super key both to open the start menu and as a modifier key in keyboard shortcuts
 - [colorpicker](https://github.com/Jack12816/colorpicker) - Click on a pixel on your screen and print its color value in RGB.
 Written for X11.
 - [moonlight-qt](https://github.com/moonlight-stream/moonlight-qt) - GameStream client for PCs (Windows, Mac, Linux, and Steam Link)
 - [octopus](https://github.com/duncanthrax/octopus) - Simple networked Keyboard/Mouse sharing